BenLayet/softer-components/README.md

 ## 🤔 Why Softer Components?

-Front-end application tend to become very complex very fast, as they have to tackle:
+Front-end applications tend to become very complex very fast, as they have to tackle:

 - handling many events in random order (user input, HTTP responses, timeout etc...)
 - interacting with the DOM (time consuming rendering, dependency to the rendering logic)